thefvnday/thefvnday/README.md

 Have A Fun Day

 - 🔭 I’m studied at Sebelas Maret University
-- 🌱 I’m currently learning Bootstrap, Responsive Website, Framework CI and Laravel
+- 🌱 I’m currently learning Framework CI, Laravel, Vue and Flutter
 - 📫 Please email via fandy.09.ahmad@gmail.com
 - ⚡ Fun fact: My Dad and Mom native to Java, Being born in Papua is just a conicidence